WickedShell/clj-mavlink/README.md

 ##### system'id component'id sequence'id link'id

-A message can override the default system-id, component-id, sequence-id and link-id by specifying it as a keyword value binding in a message hash-map, for example
+A message can override the default `system-id`, `component-id`, `sequence-id` and `link-id` by specifying it as a keyword value binding in a message hash-map, for example

 ```
 {:message-id :heartbeat